alicjaala/genetic-algorithm-for-point-clustering/README.md

 2.  **Evaluation**: The fitness value for each individual in the population is calculated using the provided `dEvaluate` method.
 3.  **Selection (Tournament)**: A new population is created.
 To select a parent, two individuals are randomly sampled from the current population, and the one with the better (lower) fitness is chosen.
 This process is repeated to select pairs of parents.
 4.  **Crossover (Single-Point)**:
-    * For each pair of parents, crossover occurs with a probability of `CrossProb`.
+    * For each pair of parents, crossover occurs with a probability of `praw_krzyzowania`.
     * A single crossover point (from 1 to $n-1$) is randomly selected.
     * Two "children" are produced by exchanging the genetic material (genotypes) of the parents at the crossover point.
     * If crossover does not occur (with probability $1 - CrossProb$), exact copies of the parents are passed to the new population.
 5.  **Mutation**:
     * Every individual in the newly created population undergoes mutation.
-    * Each individual gene (a point's group assignment) within the genotype is mutated with a probability of `MutProb`.
+    * Each individual gene (a point's group assignment) within the genotype is mutated with a probability of `praw_mutacji`.
     * A mutation consists of replacing the gene's current value with a new, randomly selected group ID.
 6.  **Termination Condition**: The algorithm returns to step 2 unless a stopping criterion is met (e.g., time limit exceeded, a set number of iterations completed, or a limit on evaluation function calls reached).